 - Register for Selective Service (if required).

-- Complete your federal income tax forms for the previous calendar year for you (and your spouse, if you are married), and for your parents.
+- Be sure that federal income tax forms for the appropriate year (2015 taxes for 2017-18 FAFSA) have been completed for you (and your spouse, if you are married), and for your parents.

 - Complete the FAFSA on the Web Worksheet before you do your FAFSA.

-- Sign up for your Federal Student Aid PIN.
+- Sign up for your Federal Student Aid ID.
 This will allow you to electronically sign your application and make any updates to your application later.

 - Review our Consumer Information before completing either financial aid application.